Hongshen2010/deal_ranking/README.md

 Then remove the stop words from the files.

 For **ranking** the IR results, I will try simple **tf*idf** modle first.
-Since some pieces of deals may contain coupons codes in the des, such deals will appear in a more significant position than those without a explicit coupon code.
+Since some pieces of deals may contain coupons codes in the description tag, such deals will appear in a more significant position than those without a explicit coupon code.
 For example: